jbeyerstedt/Arduino-timelapse-slider/README.md

 **software documentation**

 ## HEY - I´m writing a completely new version!
-I´ll be uploaded soon!
+It´ll be uploaded soon!
-After studying and getting the state machine koan, I decided to completely rewrite the code of the timelapse-slider, because this is a state machine, so it should be programmed as state machine.
+After studying and getting the state machine known, I decided to completely rewrite the code of the timelapse-slider, because this is a state machine, so it should be programmed as state machine.
 I also will separate the software in smaller modules.
 See the results soon!